 This Day In Writing History

-On December 19th, 1732, the first issue of Poor Richard's Almanack, by the legendary American writer, journalist, philosopher, scientist, and statesman Benjamin Franklin, was published.
+On December 19th, 1732, the first issue of Poor Richard's Almanack, the classic annual by the legendary American writer, journalist, philosopher, scientist, and statesman Benjamin Franklin, was published.

 The persona of "Poor Richard" was a nod to Isaac Bickerstaff, a pseudonym and persona once used by the legendary Anglo-Irish writer and satirist Jonathan Swift.